moderakh/azure-vm-extension/README.md

   - Read permissions for Upload agent files
      - upload-agent.jar
      - conf.json
-  - Read permissions for all cassandra files
+  - Read and write permissions for all cassandra files
      - data folder for snapshots
      - commitlog folder
   - Read and write permissions for